Travel to Longyearbyen, Svalbard, Norway

 Travel through Oslo, Norway on your way to Longyearbyen, Svalbard, Norway.

 Sail past glaciers through Norway’s Arctic lit by the midnight sun to find a most mythic predator: the polar bear.
 This polar adventure is to the famed Svalbard Archipelago of northern Norway.
 Located between the North Pole and Norway, these islands are home to one of the greatest concentrations of polar bears on Earth.
 This region remains wild and pristine with its vast mountains, dramatic fjords, massive glaciers, and picturesque icebergs coupled with iconic Arctic wildlife.
-The primary mission of professional photographer leader Scott Davis is to provide you with skills and opportunities to produce quality images of unique Arctic wildlife and beautiful landscapes.
+The primary mission of expedition leader and professional photographer Scott Davis is to share with you the raw beauty of the high arctic world and the unique wildlife that inhabits this region, and for those interested also provide you with skills and opportunities to produce quality images of unique Arctic wildlife and beautiful landscapes.

 Scott is a professional photographer specializing in wildlife, nature, and travel.
 Originally trained as a wildlife and marine biologist, his research and photo assignments have taken him to the far corners of the globe and all seven continents.
 National Geographic, BBC, Animal Planet, NY Times, and renowned magazines have used his photography.
 His patience for teaching and love of capturing the essence of his subjects make him one of our most popular tour leaders.